kspeer825/interview_project_1/README.md

 This exercise can be taken further:
 - Purchase a custom domain.
-- Set up a DNS in Route53 connecting a custom domain to the s3.
+- Set up a DNS in Route53 connecting a custom domain to the s3 bucket.
 - Secure the CDN connections with a public SSL Certficate generated in ACM.

 ### Securing w/ Self Signed Certificiate:

-To generate a self-signed Certificat w/ SSL run included script:
+To generate a self-signed Certificate w/ SSL run the included script:

 ```
 $ cd infra/openssl